 NB: In emailing or writing a letter you will need to state your name and postcode, and whether you are responding on behalf of an organisation such as a community council / community group.

 Please also make clear which payphone(s) you are commenting on and whether you approve of the removal(s), oppose the removal(s), or wish to adopt the phone box(es) as a registered charity (see further information below).
 If you wish to adopt, please also state your intended purpose.

-The comments will be considered and a draft decision will then be shared through a First Notification being published by 6 December 2019.
-A copy of the First Notification will also be sent to the Secretary of State.
-There will then be a further one month consultation regarding the proposed decision which will end on 6 January 2020.
+Following no responses to the first phase of the consultation, a First Notification has been published.
+A copy was also sent to the Secretary of State.
+There is now a final phase of consultation regarding the proposed decision which will end on 5 January 2020.
 A Final Notification will then be published.
-A copy will be sent to the Secretary of State and the Universal Service Provider by 12 January 2020.
+A copy will be sent to the Secretary of State and the Universal Service Provider by 12 January 2020